How to Plan Your Income for Retirement

 Tax-deferred vehicles make it possible for you to avoid taxes on the capital gains that you earn from investing.
 There are several tax-deferred vehicles that you may want to consider.

 Keep in mind that deferring taxes does not mean that you can avoid them forever.
 Insurance products, for instance, let you avoid taxes until you retire.
 This approach benefits most people because they enter lower tax brackets when they retire.

 Charitable giving gives you another opportunity to lower your tax burden.
 By setting aside money for qualified charities and non-profits, you may find that you can benefit from:

 - Reducing or eliminating estate taxes

 Maximizing the benefits of charitable giving often requires help from a professional who understands the role that philanthropy can play in retirement and estate planning.
 If you try to plan charitable giving on your own, then you could miss opportunities to protect yourself and your family from higher taxes.

-How you plan for retirement will make a significant difference in your post-career lifestyle.
+How you do your retirement income planning will make a significant difference in your post-career lifestyle.
 Get professional advice by contacting Ross Wealth Advisors at 614-545-0277.
 The sooner you start planning, the more money you should have when you retire.

 Ready to Take The Next Step?

 For more information about any of the products and services listed here, schedule a meeting today or register to attend a seminar.